Understanding the SPAC lifecycle in Singapore

 • IPO

-After formation, the SPAC then raises capital by issuing units for the remaining 80% interest through a public offering.
+After formation, the SPAC then raises capital by issuing units for the remaining 80% interest through a public offering - working closely with professional IPO Services to ensure regulatory compliance and efficiency.
 Each unit consists of a common share and a fraction of a warrant.

 Founder stocks and public shares generally have similar voting rights with few exceptions, namely only sponsors with founder stocks can select the SPAC directors.
 Institutional investors and warrant holders typically do not have the same voting rights as only whole warrants are exercisable.

-At least 90% of the IPO proceeds are held in a trust or escrow account until a target company is acquired.
-The account must be opened with and operated by an independent escrow agent which is part of a financial institution licensed and approved by the Monetary Authority of Singapore.
-The funds can be released for the redemption of public shares if the SPAC is unable to complete a business combination.
+At least 90% of the proceeds raised from IPO by SPAC must be placed in a trust or escrow account, where the funds are retained until a suitable target company is acquired.
+This account must be maintained by an independent escrow agent that is part of a financial institution licensed and approved by the Monetary Authority of Singapore.
+Should the SPAC fail to complete a business combination within the stipulated timeframe, the funds held in the trust or escrow account will be released to redeem the public shares.

 • Target search and identification